fmi-alg/dgc/docker/Readme.md

 ## Run the Benchmarks

-We're no ready to run the benchmarks.
+We're now ready to run the benchmarks.
-We first have to generate the queries (you may also provide one yourself):
+Let's generate some random queries (you may also provide them yourself):

 ```bash
 $ docker-compose --env-file lichtenstein.env run dgc queries --query-sizes 3 4 5